Music

 Disciplinary music knowledge is based around the core pillars of the music curriculum: technical, constructive, expressive.
 This is demonstrated through Charanga using the three musical processes: composition and improvisation, listening and responding and performing (including singing).

 St. Peter’s Elwick CofE Primary School promotes an environment where children can express themselves through playing a musical instrument.
-We work closely with Tees Valley Music Service to bring instruments such as recorders, ukuleles, guitars and glockenspiels into the classroom for all children to experience.
+We work closely with Tees Valley Music Service, who provide instruments such as recorders, glockenspiels and ukuleles for all children to experience.
 Peripatetic instrument teachers bring their knowledge and skills to further enhance our children’s understanding of music and application of their skills.

 Technical development involves children playing a musical instrument or singing a musical piece.